Westminster: Giving Back Since 1877

-- Over the years Westminster’s charitable giving has also included the Red Cross, Dogs for Defense, the National War Fund, Take The Lead, Angel On A Leash, National Association of Search and Rescue Dogs, relief efforts for natural disasters, AKC Humane Fund, AKC Companion Animal Rescue, California Dog Owners Coalition, Greyhound Rescue, the Canine Health Foundation, the Seeing Eye, Animal Medical Center, Project HEAL for wounded military members, and the Warrior Canine Connection.
+- Over the years Westminster’s charitable giving has also included the Red Cross, Dogs for Defense, the National War Fund, Take The Lead, ASPCA, Angel On A Leash, National Association of Search and Rescue Dogs, AKC Humane Fund, AKC ReUnite (AKC Companion Animal Rescue), AKC Canine Health Foundation, National Breed (Parent) Clubs, California Dog Owners Coalition, Greyhound Rescue, the Seeing Eye, Animal Medical Center, Project HEAL for wounded military members, and the Warrior Canine Connection.

 - Since 1990 Westminster has given more than $1.5 million in veterinary school scholarships to students at Cornell, Pennsylvania, Tufts, Michigan State, Tuskegee, and California-Davis.